arebee/Bing-wallpapers-x-plat/README.md

   **Default value** `'auto'`

+* `-FromAlternativeSource [<SwitchParameter>]` Use an unofficial source for wallpaper information.

+  **Default Value** Not used.

+  **Remarks** The unofficial endpoint contains a history that is longer than the offical endpoint (which is capped at 15 most recent images).

-* `-Path` Destination folder to download the wallpapers to.
+* `-Path` Destination folder to download the images to.

   **Default value**
   `"$([Environment]::GetFolderPath("MyPictures"))\Wallpapers"`
   (the subfolder `Wallpapers` inside your default Pictures folder)

   **Remarks** The folder will automatically be created if it doesn’t exist already.

-* `-Delete` Removes images not in the most recent download.

-  **Default Value** Not used

-  **Remarks** If specified then all images in folder are sorted and only the most recent $count are kept and all others are deleted.

-* `-FromAlternativeSource` Use an unofficial source for wallpaper information.

-  **Default Value** Not used.

-  **Remarks** The unofficial endpoint contains a history that is longer than the offical endpoint (which is capped at 15 most recent images).
+If unspecified the system images folder will be used with a Wallpaper subfolder.

+* `-WhatIf [<SwitchParameter>]` Execute script without making changes to the local system.

 ## Set as your wallpaper